-(a) Effective July 1, 2004, Dispatchers shall receive a five percent (5%) of base salary per hour shift differential for all hours worked between four (4) p.m. to seven (7) a.m.

-Public Safety Officers, Community Services Officers and Sergeants shall receive a five percent (5%) of base salary per hour shift differential for all hours worked between seven (7) p.m. to seven (7) a.m.
-This Incentive Pay shall not apply to employees while performing work in the Fire Division
+- (a) Dispatchers shall receive a five percent (5%) of base salary per hour shift differential for all hours worked between four (4) p.m. to seven (7) a.m. - (b) Communication Supervisors shall receive five percent (5%) of base salary per hour shift differential for all hours worked during a scheduled dispatcher shift between four (4 p.m.) and seven (7) a.m.
+This is not intended to provide shift differential for portions of regular work day shifts that may extend past 4 p.m. on an overtime basis. - (c) Public Safety Officers, Community Services Officers and Sergeants shall receive a five percent (5%) of base salary per hour shift differential for all hours worked between seven (7) p.m. to seven (7) a.m.
+This Incentive Pay shall not apply to employees while performing working in the fire Division, except for training.